epiphany-platform/CommonDataLayer/docs/Getting-Started.md

 ## Working with CDL Locally

 Below is a following simple amount of steps to getting started working with the services in the CDL locally on your machine.
-To build and install container images of services within the cd, run `build.sh` in root directory of this project.
+To build and install container images of services within the CDL, run `build.sh` in root directory of this project.

 Please review how to set up CDL locally on your machine but viewing [local setup][local-setup] documentations for a sample deployment.